 Its design is inspired by the Vittorio promenade in Milan, Italy.
 The window display in the arcade is classically and exquisitely arranged, displaying handicrafts, exquisite jewelry, attractive refreshments, and if you are lucky, you will meet flash mobs who dance tango.

 Not far from the Royal Arcade, it is also a very beautiful arcade.
 There are many characteristic coffee shops.
 The mosaics on the ground are also very beautiful.
 Both sides are installed with Victorian window lattices, even the clay tiles on the top wall.
 Quite detailed.
 The sense of history and fashion blend together like this.

-Brock's arcade is Melbourne's top shopping mall, gathering most of the world's fashion, jewelry, gifts, leather, and other brand stores.
-Architecture has a history of more than 100 years, and now it is a historic heritage preservation building.
-There is a wonderful experience in shuttle.
+Block Arcade is Melbourne's top shopping mall, gathering most of the world's fashion, jewelry gifts, leather goods, and other brand stores.
+The building has a history of more than 100 years and is now a historical and cultural relics protection building.
+There is a wonderful experience to shuttle through it.